Target Usage: To work with an existing remote repository.

 nothing to commit, working tree clean

-The revision graph should look like the below:
+The revision graph should look like this:

 2 Fetch from the new remote.